 Anxiety is the most common mental disorder in the world.
 Everyone gets anxious before an exam or an important job interview.
 That is perfectly normal and can even sharpen your mind and enhance your performance.
 Sometimes your brain doesn’t stop with a healthy dose of anxiety and takes it too far.
 It becomes a disorder if it impacts your life in a negative way.
-Crippling, life altering, anxiety comes in many forms:
+Crippling, life-altering, anxiety comes in many forms:

 GAD – Generalized Anxiety Disorder is a constant, severe feeling of overwhelming anxiety.
 People with a mild case of this often become much worse when they leave home for the first time to attend college.
 Without their normal support network and routines, life becomes unbearable.

 PD – Panic Disorder is a sudden onset of debilitating anxiety symptoms.
-Sometimes these symptoms are so severe that patients think they are suffering from a life threatening health emergency.
-This disorder is hard to miss and often easy to diagnose unlike other anxiety disorders.
+Sometimes these symptoms are so severe that patients think they are suffering from a life-threatening health emergency.
+This disorder is hard to miss and often easy to diagnose, unlike other anxiety disorders.

-SAD – Social Anxiety Disorder is when normal everyday interactions like ordering in a restaurant or being called on in class create severe anxiety causing the sufferer to avoid social situations at all cost.
+SAD – Social Anxiety Disorder is when normal everyday interactions like ordering in a restaurant or being called on in class create severe anxiety causing the sufferer to avoid social situations at all costs.
 College students need to be able to ask questions in class and order pizza so this can be a serious problem.

 As many as 1 out of 5 American’s suffers from a mental disorder according to The Substance Abuse and Mental Health Administration (SAHSA).

 Most eating disorders are diagnosed in the teen years and college students arrive on campus already labeled as bulimic or anorexic or morbidly obese.
 In fact, many teens have already recovered from those problems and moved on with their lives.
 However, college life is really stressful.
 Your family support system is gone, you are usually eating in a new way and old problems have a way of resurfacing.
 In this situation, the best defense is an offense.
 Have a plan.
 Immediately establish yourself with a practitioner at the student health services office and find a support system.
-It can be a set of trusted friends who watch out for you, an organized support group, a mental health professional or all three!
+It can be a set of trusted friends who watch out for you, and organized support group, a mental health professional, or all three!
 Watch for triggers, learn your patterns and plan ahead.
 If you know that the stress of finals makes you not eat for a month come up with a proactive plan and execute it before you get into an unhealthy situation.
 To find resources about eating disorders in your area contact The National Association of Anorexia Nervosa and Associated Disorders.

 15 million Americans a year struggle with depression.
-Symptoms range from mild to severe and may vary from person to person but if it impacts day to day life it needs to be treated.
-Symptoms often include withdrawing from normal activities, changes in appetite, mood swings, and a long term negative outlook.
+Symptoms range from mild to severe and may vary from person to person but if it impacts day-to-day life it needs to be treated.
+Symptoms often include withdrawing from normal activities, changes in appetite, mood swings, and a long-term negative outlook.
 Everyone has a down in the dumps day now and then, that is perfectly normal.
 Depression lasts for a long time and you can’t shake it off or simply push through it.
 It is an overwhelming feeling of hopelessness that simply will not go away.
-The exception to this is the feeling of manic euphoria that some patients suffering from Bi-polar disorder experience along with extreme bouts of deep depression.
+The exception to this is the feeling of manic euphoria that some patients suffering from Bipolar disorder experience along with extreme bouts of deep depression.
 Luckily the treatments for all types of depression are very effective and should be readily available through your student health services.
-Treatments include medication, meditation, therapy, changes in diet and exercise and in cases of Seasonal Effective Disorder, more light.
+Treatments include medication, meditation, therapy, changes in diet and exercise, and in cases of Seasonal Effective Disorder, more light.
 To find treatment in your area click on the interactive map.

 Nearly 100,000 students a year are sexually assaulted while under the influence of alcohol.

-Non-suicidal self harm is an unhealthy way of coping with extreme emotions.
-For some people, cutting and other self-harming behaviors can provide a temporary feeling of relief followed by a overwhelming feeling of shame.
+Non-suicidal self-harm is an unhealthy way of coping with extreme emotions.
+For some people, cutting and other self-harming behaviors can provide a temporary feeling of relief followed by an overwhelming feeling of shame.
 These behaviors are often triggered by stress and leaving home is stressful.
 Self-injury is often associated with other mental disorders and can escalate, leading to infection and even accidental death.
 This is a poorly understood condition.
-The diagnoses is made on a physical and mental evaluation of the patient.
+The diagnosis is made on a physical and mental evaluation of the patient.
 No one knows why it starts and there is no magic pill that makes it go away but it is treatable.
 Contact your student health center or find a doctor near you if you ever want to hurt yourself.